Boughton, Northamptonshire: Etymology

 Boughton has been recorded under various names, including Buchenho, Buchetone, Buchedone and Bochetone during the 11th century.
 This evolved into Boketon, Buketone and Buckton between the 12th and 15th centuries.

-The name is reportedly deriven from the Anglo-Saxon Bucca meaning 'he-goat' farm, presumably referencing farming practices that once existed in the village.
+The name is reportedly derived from the Anglo-Saxon Bucca meaning 'he-goat' farm, presumably referencing farming practices that once existed in the village.
 However, there is also evidence of Prehistoric and Roman settlements close to the modern centre of the village and in the surrounding area.

 Historical

 A Bronze Age bowl barrow was found to the west of the A508 and the site is a Scheduled Monument.
 Archaeological finds in the south of the adjacent field have yielded both pottery and worked flints of Bronze Age type.
 An unscheduled barrow exists at Bunkers Hill to the north east of the village, within Boughton parish.

-In the Domesday Book, Boughton was described as a village comprising 39 households in the hundred of Spelhoe; the landlord of the estate following the Norman Conquest was Countess Judith of Lens, niece of William the Conqueror.
-While there has been little physical evidence, the Northamptonshire Historic Environment Record documents the presence of a possible Norman motte and bailey castle within the current Pocket Park, although it is unlikely to have been maintained long after the 11th century.
+In the Domesday Book of 1086, Boughton was described as a village comprising 39 households in the hundred of Spelhoe; the landlord of the estate following the Norman Conquest was Countess Judith of Lens, niece of William the Conqueror, whom granted the 1st Lordship to Gerard of Boughton.
+In 1240 the 7th Lord of Boughton, Sir Gilbert is appointed Royal Justice.
+In 1329, The 10th Lord of Boughton, Sir Laurence is elected Knight of the Shire and Parliament member of Northamptonshire.
+The 13th Lord of Boughton is Bernardo Espinosa de los Monteros since 2023.

+While there has been little physical evidence, the Northamptonshire Historic Environment Record documents the presence of a possible Norman Motte-and-bailey castle within the current Pocket Park, although it is unlikely to have been maintained long after the 11th century.